Consigment and counselling

 Please support our necessary research for a careful catalogue processing with your early offers and consignments.

-We kindly ask you to contact us by telephone or in writing (letter, fax or e-mail).
+We kindly ask you to contact us by telephone or in writing (letter, fax, online form or e-mail).